 The CDA commented that similar to the preceding section, by grafting language on to old regulatory language that pertained more to the Board's own clinical examination, and which now applies to the WREB exam, these amendments are somewhat confusing.
 For example, subsection (a) would appear to allow a portfolio licensure applicant to obtain remedial education at a dental school other than the one he/she is currently attending, which doesn't make much sense.
-In addition, the proposed amendments to subsection (b)(1) create similar ambiguity by adopting a portfolio-specific form (seemingly leaving no equivalent form for WREB examinees), but then implying that the form should be submitted to the Board (not to the school) prior to retaking a competency examination, which makes little sense given that the Board would otherwise not be involved with an individual portfolio examinee at that stage of the process.
+In addition, the proposed amendments to subsection (b)(1) create similar ambiguity by adopting a portfoliospecific form (seemingly leaving no equivalent form for WREB examinees), but then implying that the form should be submitted to the Board (not to the school) prior to retaking a competency examination, which makes little sense given that the Board would otherwise not be involved with an individual portfolio examinee at that stage of the process.
 The CDA commented that the Board may want to consider creating a separate remedial education section specific to the portfolio process.

-Staff recommended acceptance of this comment and recommended modification of the text to differentiate between the remedial education process for the Board's portfolio examination and the WREB examination.
+The Board voted unanimously to accept this comment and voted to modify the text to differentiate between the remedial education process for the Board's portfolio examination and the WREB examination.